Phil Coke: Detroit Tigers

-On December 9, 2009, Coke was traded to the Detroit Tigers as part of a three-team trade that sent Curtis Granderson to the Yankees.
+On December 9, 2009, Coke and Austin Jackson were traded to the Detroit Tigers, and Ian Kennedy was sent to the Arizona Diamondbacks, as part of a three-team trade that sent Curtis Granderson to the Yankees.

-Coke's first season in Detroit proved to be successful, as he finished 2010 with a 3.76 ERA (his career best to date) with 17 holds and 2 saves in 21 hold/save situations.
-The Tigers signed Coke to a new contract on February 7, 2011.
-After spending all of his previous time in the major leagues as a relief pitcher, Coke was moved from the bullpen to the fifth spot in the starting rotation to start the 2011 season.
-On June 30, after accumulating a 1–8 record, Coke was moved back to the bullpen.
+Coke's first season in Detroit proved to be successful, as he finished 2010 with a 3.76 ERA (his career best to date) with 17 holds and two saves in 21 hold/save situations.
+The Tigers decided that he would be a starter for the 2011 season.
+He pitched to a 1–8 record with a 4.82 ERA through 14 starts.
+On June 30, Detroit announced that Coke would be moved back to the bullpen.
 He would finish 2011 with a 3–9 record and a 4.47 ERA.
+After the season, Tigers general manager Dave Dombrowski confirmed that Coke would not return to the rotation the next year.